AmbireTech/adex-protocol/components/smart-platform.md

 @TODO merkle proofs, unidirectional payment channels

-@TODO balancesRoot allows to withdraw but not more than the overall channel deposit
 @TODO benefits: continuous guarantee that you can withdraw your earnings, UX, bid selection, etc.
 @TODO how a publisher would withdraw their earnings; describe gas costs - each merkle proof is log 2 hashes; ~18 words need to be passed as args